brendt/stitcher.io/src/content/blog/2018-11-07-structuring-unstructured-data.md

 That seems like a lot of overhead, right?
 Remember the first example though!
-We're not trying to construct these object manually, we're reading them from a CSV file, a request or something else:
+We're not trying to construct these object manually, we're reading them from a CSV file, a request or somewhere else:

 ```php
 $blogPost = new BlogPost($line);
 ```

 That's not bad, right?
-And remember: a little reflection magic will ensure the values are of the correct type;
+And remember: a little reflection magic will ensure the values are of the correct type.
-I'll show you how exactly later.
+I'll show you how that works later.

 I prefer this approach.
 It enables auto completion on what would otherwise be a black box.
-It requires a little more setup work: you'll have to make definitions for certain types, but the benefit in the long run is worth it.
+While it requires a little more setup: you'll have to write definitions of data;
+the benefits in the long run are worth it.

 Sidenote: when I say "in the long run", I mean that this approach is especially useful in larger projects, where you're working in the same code base with multiple developers, over a longer timespan.